Skip to content

 Introduction

-Mauro Data Mapper is a toolkit for the design and documentation of databases, data flows, and data standards, as well as related software artefacts such as data schemas and data forms.
+Use Mauro Data Mapper for the design and documentation of databases, data flows, and data standards, as well as related software artefacts such as data schemas and data forms.
 It was originally developed for the description of data in clinical research, but it is equally applicable in other settings.

 Data and software artefacts can be described as linked, versioned Data Models.
 The links let us re-use and relate data definitions, recording and reasoning about semantic interoperability.
 The versioning lets us keep track of changes in design, in implementation, or in understanding.